-Alumni of Cultural Leadership’s high school or middle school programs, who are currently enrolled in an undergraduate program and have completed two semesters of coursework.
+Alumni of Cultural Leadership’s High School Leadership Program or Camp Cultural Leadership.
+Open to alumni who are currently enrolled in an undergraduate program and have completed two semesters of coursework.

-Eight (8) week, part-time and full-time, paid summer internships with nonprofit organizations, schools, and corporations.
-Internships focus on issues and programs relating to social justice, or diversity and inclusion.
+Eight (8) week, part-time and full-time, paid summer internships with nonprofit organizations, government agencies, and corporations.
+Internships focus on issues and programs relating to social justice, diversity, and inclusion.
 Interns will participate in summer cohort activities to deepen their understanding of current issues and tools in the field of diversity and inclusion, and reflect upon their learning and leadership skills.

-Internship hosts will include nonprofit organizations focused on social justice issues, and corporations with an interest in promoting diversity and inclusion.
-2017 sites include: Centene, Cultural Leadership, Diversity Awareness Partnership, Jewish Community Relations Council, Nestle Purina PetCare, and University City Schools.
+Internship hosts include nonprofit organizations and government agencies focused on social justice issues, and corporations with an interest in promoting diversity and inclusion.
+Past sites include: Centene, Cultural Leadership, Diversity Awareness Partnership, Jewish Community Relations Council, Nestle Purina PetCare, NineNetwork, Anti Defamation League, and University City Schools.

 "Cultural Leadership gave me the comfortability to enter spaces outside of my comfort zone and to interact with people different from myself.
 Cultural Leadership prepared me [for my internship] by fostering the development of skills in how to be an effective ally, which were imperative in this internship placement.”